 - Learning about what it means to be seeking sanctuary

-- Taking positive action to embed concepts of welcome, safety and inclusion within the school and wider local community
+- Taking positive action to embed concepts of welcome, protection and inclusion within the school and wider local community

 - Sharing that vision and the school’s achievements.

 The Syrian children who have been resettled in Ripon have been spread across 4 of our 5 primary schools.